Skew Mean Curvature Flow: Short Time Existence of SMCF

-This shows that for each fixed $\varepsilon>0$, the operator $P_{\varepsilon}$ is an elliptic operator module tangential diffeomorphisms of the submanifold $\Sigma$.
-Applying De Turck's trick and standard parabolic theory (see for example chapter 15 of \cite{Taylor}), we know that for each smooth initial data, the Cauchy problem (\ref{app-flow}) admits a unique smooth local solution. \end{proof}
+Hence the modified flow (\ref{e:DeTurck}) is strictly parabolic.
+By standard parabolic theory (see for example chapter 15 of \cite{Taylor}), we know that for any $\ep>0$ and smooth initial data, (\ref{e:DeTurck}) admits a unique smooth local solution $\tilde{F}_\ep:\Si\times[0, T_\ep]\to \Real^{n+2}$.